Sashafirce/water_pollution_and_health_risk_explorer/README.md

 **Development Roadmap**

- The challenges I faced included technical issues, particularly with the internet

- connection, and a mid-level mistake I made during the ETL pipeline process.
-The main issue

- was that I noticed the error while creating the app for the project, which required

- restarting almost the entire project.
-There is a final issue: I am unable to deploy the app

- on Heroku because I deleted the Authentication app that was required to create the Heroku

- account, and now I cannot log in to my account.
-I tried to download the app again, but all

- the information from my Heroku account was deleted.
-In summary, I have an app that I cannot

- show as I wanted.
-The good thing is that anyone can open the app and activate it through VS

- Code.
+ The challenges I faced included technical issues, particularly with the internet connection, and a mid-level mistake I made during the ETL pipeline process.
+The main problem was that I noticed the error while creating the app for the project, which required restarting almost the entire project.
+There is a final issue: I am unable to deploy the app on Heroku because I deleted the Authentication app that was required to create the Heroku account, and now I cannot log in to my account.
+I tried to download the app again, but all the information from my Heroku account was deleted.
+In summary, I have an app that I cannot show as I wanted.
+The good thing is that anyone can open the app and activate it through VS Code.

 **Deployment Heroku**

 I was unable to deploy my app due to technical issues; however, it can be opened through VS Code.
 I can also provide the link to the Local server.